Williwaw Biosciences

 • Polygenic architecture with highest variant load

-• Disruption across multiple biological pathways
+• Disruption across multiple biological pathways simultaneously

 n=267 (15%)

-• Variants in glutamatergic signaling genes
+• Variants in glutamatergic signaling genes; excitatory/inhibitory imbalance

-• Sensory sensitivities
+• Sensory sensitivities; seizure susceptibility

 n=267 (15%)

-• Disruption of synaptic organization genes
+• Disruption of synaptic organization genes; abnormal synapse formation and pruning

 n=251 (14%)

-• May represent multiple rare subtypes
+• May represent multiple rare subtypes within this cluster

-Therapeutic Implications: Potentially responsive to cholesterol-modulating drugs
+Therapeutic implication: Potentially responsive to cholesterol-modulating drugs.

 n=273 (15%)

-• Affected neuronal migration and morphology
+• Microtubule dysfunction; affected neuronal migration and morphology

-• Axon guidance pathway genes
+• Axon guidance pathway genes; motor coordination difficulties

 n=259 (14%)

-• Serotonin receptor dysfunction
+• Serotonin receptor dysfunction; presynaptic scaffolding disruption

-• Limbic system involvement
+• Limbic system involvement; mood/anxiety vulnerabilities; sleep disturbances

-Biological Pathways Identified in Autism
+Biological Pathways Identified

 Synaptic Function

-Neurotransmission, vesicle recycling, and synaptic plasticity mechanisms
+Neurotransmission, vesicle recycling, and synaptic plasticity

 Ion Channel Activity

-Excitability regulation, E/I balance, and action potential generation
+Excitability regulation, E/I balance, action potential generation

 Cell Adhesion

-Cell-cell contacts, dendritic spine formation, and synapse stability
+Cell-cell contacts, dendritic spine formation, synapse stability

 Cytoskeletal Structure

-Microtubule organization, axon guidance, and neuronal polarity
+Microtubule organization, axon guidance, neuronal polarity

 Vesicle Trafficking

-Intracellular transport, endosomal sorting, and membrane dynamics
+Intracellular transport, endosomal sorting, membrane dynamics

-Synaptic pruning, maternal immune activation, and inflammatory responses
+Synaptic pruning, maternal immune activation, inflammatory responses

 Epigenetic Regulation

-DNA methylation, RNA modification, and chromatin remodeling
+DNA methylation, RNA modification, chromatin remodeling

 RNA Processing

-mRNA degradation, translation control, and post-transcriptional regulation
+mRNA degradation, translation control, post-transcriptional regulation

 Rare Disease Applications

-Our platform identifies molecular subtypes in any genetically complex condition—including diseases traditionally considered "simple" Mendelian disorders.
+Our platform identifies molecular subtypes in any genetically complex condition — including diseases traditionally considered simple Mendelian disorders.
 Even single-gene diseases show unexpected molecular diversity.

 Hereditary Hemochromatosis

-The Clinical Mystery
+The Clinical Question

 Hemochromatosis Missing Heritability